 Adding a contact form to your website and/or including business email addresses and phone numbers can accomplish this easily.

 Include your HVAC company’s physical address on the website as well if it has one.
-Besides wanting to communicate with potential customers, you also want this line of communication open so that local businesses and members of the community can let you know about any marketing or advertising opportunities.
+Besides wanting to communicate with potential customers, you also want this line of communication open so that local businesses and members of the community can let you know about any hvac marketing or advertising opportunities.

 7. Information about emergency services.